History of Noam Chomsky in Timeline

 In 1999, after East Timor attained independence, Chomsky criticized the Australian-led International Force for East Timor, believing it was designed to secure Australian access to East Timor's oil and gas reserves.

-In 2002, Chomsky retired from MIT but continued research and seminars as an emeritus.
-He visited Turkey to attend the trial of a publisher accused of treason for printing one of his books, and also visited Kurdish areas and spoke out in favor of Kurdish human rights.
+In 2002, Chomsky visited Turkey to attend the trial of a publisher accused of treason for printing one of his books, insisting on being a co-defendant, and during that trip he visited Kurdish areas of Turkey, speaking in favor of Kurdish human rights.

-In 2003, Chomsky attended the World Social Forum conferences in Brazil and India.
+In 2003, Chomsky attended the World Social Forum conferences in Brazil and India, as a supporter of the forum.

-In 2003, Chomsky visited Cuba at the invitation of the Latin American Association of Social Scientists, and also published Hegemony or Survival, critiquing the Iraq War and aspects of the war on terror.
+In 2003, Chomsky visited Cuba at the invitation of the Latin American Association of Social Scientists.

 2004: Carl-von-Ossietzky Prize

-In 2004, Chomsky received the Carl-von-Ossietzky Prize from the city of Oldenburg, Germany, to acknowledge his work as a political analyst and media critic.
+In 2004, Chomsky received the Carl-von-Ossietzky Prize from the city of Oldenburg, Germany, acknowledging his work as a political analyst and media critic.

 2005: World's Leading Public Intellectual

-In 2005, Chomsky was voted the world's leading public intellectual in The 2005 Global Intellectuals Poll.
+In 2005, Chomsky was voted the world's leading public intellectual in The 2005 Global Intellectuals Poll, jointly conducted by American magazine Foreign Policy and British magazine Prospect.

 In 2006, New Statesman readers listed Chomsky among the world's foremost heroes.

-Since 2009, Chomsky has been an honorary member of International Association of Professional Translators and Interpreters (IAPTI).
+Since 2009, Noam Chomsky has been an honorary member of the International Association of Professional Translators and Interpreters (IAPTI).

 2010: Denial of Entry to West Bank

 In 2010, Chomsky was denied entry to the West Bank due to his criticisms of Israel.
-He was invited to lecture at Bir Zeit University and meet with Palestinian Prime Minister Salam Fayyad.
-An Israeli Foreign Ministry spokesman later stated it was a mistake.
+He was scheduled to lecture at Bir Zeit University and meet with Palestinian Prime Minister Salam Fayyad.
+An Israeli Foreign Ministry spokesman later claimed it was a mistake.

-In 2011, Chomsky supported the Occupy movement, speaking at encampments and publishing on the movement.
+In 2011, Chomsky supported the Occupy movement, speaking at encampments and publishing on the movement, which he called a reaction to a 30-year class war.

-In September 2012, Nikolas Kozloff wrote for Al Jazeera that Chomsky has drawn attention to misdeeds of the U.S. and its proxies but has turned into an ideologue, avoiding controversy and significant discussion of Belarus or Latin America's leaders.
+In September 2012, Nikolas Kozloff wrote for Al Jazeera that while Chomsky deserves credit for highlighting the misdeeds of the U.S. and its proxies, he has become an ideologue by avoiding controversy at all costs, such as significant discussion of Belarus or Latin America's authoritarian leaders.

 2012: Honorary Doctorate from the International School for Advanced Studies

-In 2012, Noam Chomsky received an honorary doctorate from the International School for Advanced Studies.
+In 2012, Chomsky received an honorary doctorate from the International School for Advanced Studies.

 2014: Marriage to Valeria Wasserman